15 Ridiculously Beautiful Places to Visit in the Philippines

 5. El Nido

-There is a reason why El Nido has become the most popular place to visit in the Philippines over the last few years.
+There is a reason why El Nido has become one of the top travel destinations in the Philippines over the last few years.
 The limestone islands dotting Bacuit Bay are blindingly gorgeous.
 The bay is similar to the limestone islands of Halong Bay in Vietnam and the limestone hills of Lijiang in China.

 When in El Nido, you should go on at least one island-hopping tour that’ll take you to Big Lagoon, Secret Lagoon, Hidden Lagoon, Hidden Beach, Seven Commando’s Beach, Helicopter Island, or Snake Island.
 Make sure to schedule some time for relaxing on the area’s beautiful beaches like Nacpan, Las Cabanas, and Lio.